kir-dev/pek-infinity/.github/copilot/Memory-Bank/database/00-realm-model.md

     where: { id: data.parentId }
   });

-  // What if parent is in 'enterprise-a' and child in 'enterprise-b'?
+  // What if parent is in 'worker-a' and child in 'worker-b'?
 }
 ```